 For many years I have been working as a editor in chief for Cruiseturtle as well as for other media from the travel sector.
 For the past few years I've been on over 50 cruise ships to more than 200 cruise destinations traveled worldwide.
 The experience gained is reflected in my articles.

 Cruiseturtle is an online magazine by cruisers for cruisers.
 We continuously report on everything that seems important and interesting to us in connection with cruises.

-For Cruiseturtle, I report objectively and differentiated on the subject of cruises from an insider's perspective.
+For Kreuzfahrt Praxis, I report objectively and differentiated on the subject of cruises from an inside perspective.
 The focus of my reporting is on cruise ships from German and international providers and the personal experience of global destinations.
 I almost always report on these from the perspective of the individual traveler.
 For reasons of authenticity, I only book excursions organized and offered by the shipping companies in exceptional cases.
-News from the industry and useful tips are also part of the range of topics covered by cruise practice.
+The range of topics also includes news from the industry and useful tips.

 That's what attracts me to cruises